 Under no circumstances can you use reduced fat coconut for this recipe.
 Even subbing a portion of the coconut with the reduced fat kind will result in a dough that doesn't want to hold together or cookies that are too dry to be good.

-- 1/3 cup (60g) of egg whites (from 2 extra large eggs, or a teaspoon and a half less than what you can get from 3 large eggs)
+1/3 cup (60g) egg whites (from 2 extra large eggs, or 1 1/2 teaspoons less than what you can get from 3 large eggs)

-1 Line a bakingsheet with parchment or Silpat.
+Line a baking sheet with parchment or silicone mat.

-4 Place warm mixture into a pastry bag and pipe tall mounds onto a baking sheet, about an inch and a half apart from each other.
-Or form mounds with a 1 tablespoon sized scoop.
-Let the formed cookies dry out for a few minutes (15 minutes or so) before baking.
+Place warm mixture into a pastry bag and pipe tall mounds onto a baking sheet, about an inch and a half apart from each other.

 Store in a covered box for up to 5 days at room temperature.